OMagwala/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 0: switching current user to betty
-Task 1: printing the usernameof current user
+Task 1: printing the username of current user